Strider-CD/strider/README.md

 * Designed to be easy to install & setup
 * Deployable & usable on Heroku free plan
 * Intended for deployment on private infrastructure
 * An emphasis on extensibility.
-Plugins are easy to write and install.
+Plugins are powerful, easy to write and simple to install.
 * Out-of-the-box support for Node.JS projects and Selenium/Sauce Labs tests
 * Commercial support, consulting & hosting available
 * Coming soon: Support for Python/Django, Ruby/Rails and more